Uphill Travel Policy

 WARNING!
 In accordance with Vermont law, a skier or person who takes part in any sport accepts as a matter of law all obvious and necessary dangers inherent in that sport.
 Your uphill travel (and resulting downhill travel) is at your own risk!

-*Ski Patrol Summit Building is closed until further notice due to COVID.
+*Ski Patrol Summit Building is closed until further notice.
 We apologize for this inconvenience*

 While Bromley encourages the use and enjoyment of the outdoors, it does restrict uphill access to any outdoor enthusiast whether hiking, snowshoeing or ski touring from dusk to dawn.